JatinSharma-007/bombparty-helper/README.md

 Never made a chrome extension before, mashed this up in about 30 minutes.
 Code is very ugly and I wasn't planning on putting this on GitHub.
-This is very basic and meant for educational purposes, please don't ruin anyone's games by abusing it.
-The game is more fun without mods anyways. :)
+Please only use this to practice and help you learn more words.
+Any abuse will get you banned by ingame moderators.

 # Features